Flavor of Love

 Flavor of Love is an American reality television dating game show starring Flavor Flav of the rap group Public Enemy.

 While not a direct spin-off, the show was a result of Brigitte Nielsen and Flavor Flav's failed relationship on Strange Love, as well as The Surreal Life.
-Those two series as well as Flavor of Love (Seasons 1-2 only) have aired in repeats on TV Guide Network.

-The third season of Flavor of Love began on Monday February 11, 2008 at 9/8c.
+Those two series as well as Flavor of Love (seasons 1–2 only) have aired in repeats on TV Guide Network.
+The third season of Flavor of Love premiered on February 11, 2008 at 9/8c.

 On May 14, 2008, it was announced that Flavor of Love 3 would be the final Flavor of Love.
 After 3 seasons, Flavor Flav chose to not marry or date any of the winners from any of the three seasons.
-Instead, it was revealed that he would marry Liz, the mother of his seventh child, Karma, on the Season 3 reunion show.
+Instead, it was revealed that he would marry Liz, the mother of his seventh child, Karma, on the season 3 reunion show.

 The show was a ratings success for VH1.
 The Flavor of Love 2 finale was the second highest-rated non-sports basic cable show of 2006.